google/lisp-koans/README.md

 ### Watching the Koans

-On Linux and MacOS systems, the shell scripts `meditate-linux.sh` and `mediate-macos.sh` can be used to automatically evaluate 'contemplate.lsp' whenever the koan files are modified, providing immediate feedback on changes to the koans.
+On Linux and MacOS systems, the shell scripts `meditate-linux.sh` and `meditate-macos.sh` can be used to automatically evaluate 'contemplate.lsp' whenever the koan files are modified, providing immediate feedback on changes to the koans.
 To run the MacOS version you need to have [`fswatch`](https://github.com/emcrisostomo/fswatch) installed.
 From a terminal: